ivarref/javazone-2015/README.md

 ## Usage

-Run `./demo.sh` and you should see the following output:
+Run `./demo.sh` and you should see an output like the following:

     App is located in my-app-v2-1-g016ee92.jar
     Lib is located in lib-a-v2-1-g016ee92.jar